-UW-Platteville’s Music Program serves the student body and the region as a cultural resource by providing general courses for all students, and specialized courses leading to those occupations requiring musical expertise.
-Recognizing that cultural-aesthetic enrichment is a vital part of university life, our goal is to provide high quality instructional experiences through performances by faculty, guest artists, and student performing organizations.
+The UW-Platteville Music Program is an accredited member of the National Association of Schools of Music and serves the student body and the region as a cultural resource by providing general courses for all students and specialized courses leading to those occupations requiring musical expertise.
+Recognizing that cultural-aesthetic enrichment is a vital part of university life, our goal is to provide high quality instructional experiences through performances by faculty, guest artists and student performing organizations.

 The objectives of the Music Program are to provide students the opportunity to: